webuild-consortium/webuild-github-policies/README.md

 For help with these GitHub policies and guidelines, you can:

-- **Join the WEBUILD Slack workspace:** [Slack Invite Link](https://join.slack.com/t/we-build-consortium/shared_invite/zt-3h6k2igc1-7DVjTs2yRqVChORqb4lxkw) for real-time project discussions.
+- **Join the WEBUILD Slack workspace:** Use WeBuild Slack channels for real-time project discussions.
 - **Visit the WEBUILD OpenSocial Portal:** [portal.webuildconsortium.eu](https://portal.webuildconsortium.eu/) for news and resources.
 - **Email the Technical Coordinator:** [webuild-github-support@grnet.gr](mailto:webuild-github-support@grnet.gr) for questions about GitHub guidelines or to report issues.